nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Blah.
 That was that was very, silver vein.
 The ambitious the ambitious second in line noble to be king.
 Yep.
 Are we used to taking orders from him?

 Because I'm used to taking orders from the king, so I'm questioning in this a little bit.
 What does he know that we don't You Yeah.
 You are used to taking orders from the king.
-You don't usually you aren't usually in the same sphere as Varrick.
-Varrick has a very different crowd that he, that he interacts with.
+You don't usually you aren't usually in the same sphere as Varric.
+Varric has a very different crowd that he, that he interacts with.

 So you don't really know him all that well.
-You you usually interact with with King Hargren or King Deep Mantle, I should say.
+You you usually interact with with King Hargrin or King Deepmantle, I should say.
 So I guess in that sense, I would step in, look at the king in the eye, and say as the king wishes, and make sure he still wishes it.
 So okay.
 So you look pointedly at the king and after he gives his whole spiel, you look pointy pointedly at the king and say and say as the king wishes to which, those of you that are paying attention, Varric gets a little flustered by this, but the king steady as always, looks you directly in the eye and says, that is my wish.

 Go and, and, be as fast as Quicksilver.
 Stands gives a short bow.
 Alright.
 So you guys all exclude all excuse yourself from the, from from the chamber, you start walking back, you are escorted by guards as this is more of a super secret space.
 So they don't let people just walk around.

-As you are leaving, after a few minutes of go of navigating through some some hallways and and that kind of stuff, you find yourself, face to face with Bramley Stone Guard, the only person in the, in the chamber that did not speak.
+As you are leaving, after a few minutes of go of navigating through some some hallways and and that kind of stuff, you find yourself, face to face with Bramli Stone Guard, the only person in the, in the chamber that did not speak.
 He looks at the three of you and says, I have a word of caution for you.
 The king does not suspect, but his his counselors have been compromised.
 His councils have been, they they've given ill information.
 I would strongly recommend that you be on your guard as you go on this on this quest.

 It may not be at what you think, may not be what the king thinks.
-I don't know what it would be, but I do know that the court is not as safe for a deep mantle as it once was.
+I don't know what it would be, but I do know that the court is not as safe for a Deepmantle as it once was.
 Be careful.
 That's appreciated.
 And with that, he, you know, kind of waves you on, with that cryptic warning.

 Sir Yes.
 Eric seemed rather anxious for our departure.
 Yes.
 That was noted.
 I fear that I'm concerned that that might have implication for the king.